Social Prescribing Resource Sheet:

 • Fermented dairy supports gut health.

-• Go for: plain Greek yoghurt, natural yoghurt, milk.
+• Go for plain Greek yoghurt, natural yoghurt, and milk.

 6. Watch Your Alcohol